janishar/android-mvp-architecture/README.md

 ### Mindorks open source projects
 [Check out Mindorks awesome open source projects here](https://mindorks.com/open-source-projects)

+### How do I use this project?
+This is a boilerplate project aimed to help bootstrap new Android MVP Applications.
+Feel free to fork this application or use [AndroidStarters](http://androidstarters.com/) to create new app using this boilerplate.

 ### License
 ```
    Copyright (C) 2017 MINDORKS NEXTGEN PRIVATE LIMITED